crypto-org-chain/chain-docs/docs/modules/tdbe.md

 - to keep track of (MLS) Leaf`<->`staking address mapping in order to execute corresponding updates on stake
 - to keep track of keypackage lifetimes -- to limit frequency / know when `SelfUpdateProposal` are valid; for validators whose corresponding keypackage expires, they should be removed from the validator set (similar to liveness fault handling)
-- to keep track if valid `CommitChangeTx` was received in time -- invalid one receive similar treatment as byzantine faults (removal from validator set if a validator + slash)
+- to keep track if valid `CommitRemoveTx` was received in time -- invalid one receive similar treatment as byzantine faults (removal from validator set if a validator + slash)
-- to keep track if valid `NACK` was received after a "valid" `CommitChangeTx` -- NACK invalidating `CommitChangeTx` should treat the `CommitChangeTx` similar to byzantine faults
+- to keep track if valid `NACK` was received after a "valid" `CommitRemoveTx` -- NACK invalidating `CommitRemoveTx` should treat the `CommitRemoveTx` similar to byzantine faults
-- after `CommitChangeTx` -- after block commit and NACK timeout, enquire TVE if it was pushed a new key;
+- after `CommitRemoveTx`/`SelfUpdateProposal`/`NodeJoinTx` -- after block commit and NACK timeout, enquire TVE if it was pushed a new key;
 if not, it is a local node problem (e.g. no running TDBE) -- TODO: block consensus state machine or shutdown?

 [[ OPEN ISSUE: